SylvainGuieu/AUM_DAW/README.md

 It is important to keep the pairing (e.g. "A" MIDI in to "A" instrument) because the control of the AUM channel is mapped by channel.
-For all my projects  A is channel 1, B channel 2, etc ...
+For all my projects  A is always channel 1, B always channel 2, etc ...

 ### Audio Mixer

-The recorded clips are comming after and have the name "Audio A", "Audio B", ...
+The recorded audio clips are coming after and have the name "Audio A", "Audio B", ...

 <img src="src/IMG_0579.PNG" width=300>

-The Audios starts from Channel 9, e.g. "Audio A" control channel (volume, pan etc ...) is mapped to channel 9; "Audio B" to channel 10 and so on.
+The Audios starts from Channel 9, e.g. "Audio A" control channel (volume, pan etc ...) is mapped to channel 9, always; "Audio B" to channel 10 and so on.
+The audio is coming from AudioBus via Loopy Pro.

 ### Master

 Two FX buses and the Master is following.
 Master controls are mapped to Channel 16, FX1 to channel 15 and FX2 to Channel
-14. It is on the reverse order so one can add more if not interfering with an Audio line or a MIDI instrument line.
+14. It is on the reverse order so one can add more if not interfering with other Audio lines or MIDI instrument lines.

 <img src="src/IMG_0580.PNG" width=400>